 The app offers an enjoyable and visually aesthetic interface that enables users to perform a number of actions such as color correction, using filters, contrast settings, and brightness adjustment.

 Moreover, while a majority of photo and image enhancing apps are for Mac and Windows OS, Darktable is also available for Linux.

 YouTube: Rico Richardson

 LightZone is free software for digital image enhancing that enables users to quickly and effortlessly perform several color corrections, white balance adjustments, and adjustments in exposure.

-The app is very simple to use and is quite enjoyable if you are a beginner.
+The app is very simple to use and is quite enjoyable if you are a beginner looking for free alternatives to Photoshop.
 It is also functions as a photo editor, and supports RAW files.
 Moreover,

 LightZone is also available for Linux.
 There are a couple of considerations to using LightZone though.
 For example, the software comes with very basic image editing tools.
 Plus, it doesn’t have a great tool for layers.

 You might have heard of PhotoScape X as strictly being a photo or image editor.
 However, the app has a lot of other features and functionalities to offer.
 For example, the software has a suite of interesting features you can use to process and enhance your digital image such as image stitching, RAW image processing, animated GIFs, screen captures, etc.